-Program Evaluation Recommendation Expedite review and approval of altern solar panels). ative energy devices (e.g., Program 20: Housing Choice Vouchers Provide information on the HCV program on City website and public counters in 2016.
-Refer interested households to the Fresno Housing Authority and encourage landlords to register their properties with the Housing Authority for accepting HCVs.
-Work with the Housing Authority to disseminate information on incentives for participating in the HCV program throughout city neighborhoods with varying income levels to promote housing opportunities for all city residents.
-The City has developed a Housing Choice Voucher brochure that is available at the City's counter and on its website.
-The City refers interested parties to appropriate Housing Authorities.
+Program Evaluation Recommendation neighborhoods with varying income levels to promote housing opportunities for all city residents.
+Program 21: Fair Housing Participate in the Fresno Urban County's efforts in updating the Analysis of Impediments to Fair Housing Choice required by the CDBG program.
+Work collaboratively with other jurisdictions in the region to provide education to lenders, real estate professionals, and the community at large.
+Actively advertise fair housing resources at the public counter, community service agencies, public libraries, and City website.
+Refer fair housing complaints to HUD, DEFH, Fair Housing Council of Central California, and other housing agencies, as appropriate.
+The City is developing an informational fair housing resources brochure for the City's counter, public library, and website.
 Modify.
-New Program 26.
-Program 21: Fair Housing Participate in the Fresno Urban County Analysis of Impediments to Fair Housi CDBG program.
-Work collaboratively with other jurisdiprovide education to lenders, real estate community at large.
-Actively advertise fair housing resource community service agencies, public lib Refer fair housing complaints to HUD, Council of Central California, and other appropriate. ng Choice required by the ctions in the region to e professionals, and the es at the public counter, raries, and City website.
-DEFH, Fair Housing The City is developing an informational fair housing resources brochure for the City's counter, public library, and website.
-Modify.
-New Programs 27 and 28.
+New Programs 27-28 and 2829.